Adityagupta1625/DiPhy-Api/README.md

 ## Installation
 - clone the project using <code> git clone </code>
+- create virtualenv using <code> virtualenv venv </code>
-- Install the required repositries as per requirements.txt
+- Install the required repositries using requirements.txt
-- use <code> python manage.py migrate </code>
+- use <code> python manage.py migrate </code> to make the required models
+-  use <code> python manag.py runserver </code> to run the Api

 ## Api Routes
 - Student